 Pennsylvania Department of Environmental Protection (DEP), Coastal Resources Management (CRM) Program

-Grants of up to $50,000 to Pennsylvania nonprofit organizations, government agencies, schools, and IHEs for the conservation of natural resources in designated coastal areas.
-Applicants must attend a meeting with program staff prior to applying.
-Primary focus areas include wetlands, public access for recreation, coastal hazard areas, nonpoint source pollution, ocean resources and biodiversity, and intergovernmental coordination.
+Grants of up to $75,000 to Pennsylvania nonprofit organizations, government agencies, schools, and IHEs for the conservation of natural resources in designated coastal areas.
+Primary focus areas include wetlands, public access for recreation, coastal hazard areas, coastal nonpoint source pollution, ocean resources and biodiversity, and intergovernmental coordination.

 Grant awards are used to implement the CRM Program and provide a grant-in-aid program if sufficient funds permit.
 Monies are dispersed to fund projects within the coastal zone and coastal non-point pollution boundaries, such as planning, design, engineering, education, outreach, construction, acquisition and research as authorized by Section 306A of the CZMA, as amended.

 Program policies were developed to further the goals and objectives of the CRM Program.